Browse Collection

 Born in Montreal, Brigid Toole Grant grew up in Fredericton, where she was introduced to art at a young age.
 This early art training was complemented with studies at the Montreal Museum of Fine Arts and l'École des Beaux-Arts in Montreal, although academically she completed a liberal arts degree at UNB in 1961.
 Then she added to her art education by registering at the Art Students League in New York, and at the City and Guilds School of London, England.

-In concert with her art-making Brigid Toole Grant is widely recognized for her teaching.
-She has had a long association instructing painting and drawing in the department of extension at the University of New Brunswick and, since 1979, at the New Brunswick College of Craft and Design.
+In concert with her art-making Brigid Toole Grant was widely recognized for her teaching.
+She had a long association instructing painting and drawing in the department of extension at the University of New Brunswick and, since 1979, at the New Brunswick College of Craft and Design.
 In partnership with Molly Lamb Bobak, she offered a popular course in painting and drawing at Sunbury Shores Arts and Nature Centre in St. Andrews for many years; and conducted workshops in British Columbia, Quebec, and Newfoundland.

-As an artist and art educator, she has also acted as eloquent spokesperson on arts issues both on the provincial and national forum.
+As an artist and art educator, she also acted as eloquent spokesperson on arts issues both on the provincial and national forum.

 -Gallery 78